Child Abuse (non-sexual) - prosecution guidance

 The case of R (Nicolaou) v Redbridge Magistrates' Court EWHC 1647 (Admin) held that no offence is committed under this section where the appropriate consent is given for a child to be removed from the UK for a definite period but the child is kept out of the country after the period has expired and the appropriate consent no longer exists.
 This was a judicial review case.

-The DPP's consent is required for all offences under section 1 of the Child Abduction Act 1984; section 4(2) of the Act.
-Additionally DPP consent is required for a prosecution under section 5; the offence of kidnapping a child under 16 by a person connected with the child.
+Section 4(2) of the Child Abduction Act 1984 (the Act) confirms that the DPP's consent is required for the prosecution of all offences under section 1.
+Act.
+The DPP consent is also required for a prosecution under section 5 of the Act (the offence of kidnapping a child under 16 by a person connected with the child.)

-In the case of R v Wilson EWCA Crim 2544 the circumstances of whether a child had put herself in a position of harm was the issue in that it had been initially suggested that the child had been a "predator".
-The Court of Appeal disagreed and far from it being any mitigation that, on the offender's account, the victim had initiated what happened, it was in fact to be taken as an aggravating factor As the defendant had taken advantage of the victim's vulnerability.
+In the case of R v Wilson EWCA Crim 2544 it was argued in mitigation that the child victim (aged under 13) had initiated the defendant’s sexual activity with her.
+The Court of Appeal disagreed and concluded that it was far from a mitigating feature.
+The Court of Appeal determined that it was an aggravating feature that, on the offender's account, the victim had initiated what happened on the basis that the defendant had taken advantage of the victim's vulnerability.

 Child abduction warnings are a tool to prevent harm but can also be used as a case building tool.
-Formerly known as Harbourer's Warning Notices, they are aimed at tackling those incidences where young people, under the age of 16 years (or under 18 if in local authority care), place themselves at risk of significant harm due to their associations and the forming of inappropriate relationships.
+Formerly known as Harbourer's Warning Notices, they are aimed at tackling those incidences where young people, under the age of 16 years (or under 18 if in local authority care), are at risk of significant harm due to their associations, and the forming of inappropriate relationships.
 Sometimes this is with individuals who are much older than themselves.

 The aims of the Notices are as follows: